-Also borrowed in Dutch, German, Swedish, Danish.
-Some senses influenced by association with Latin regere "to rule, to guide, to keep straight."
+Some later senses seem to be influenced by association with unrelated Latin regere "to rule, to guide, to keep straight."
 Meaning in printing, "exact alignment of presswork" is from 1680s.
 Musical sense is from 1811, "compass or range of a voice or instrument," hence "series of tones of the same quality" (produced by a voice or instrument).

 From mid-15c. as "a record-keeper, recorder;" sense of "device by which data is automatically recorded" is by 1830, from the verb.